andrew/ultimate-awesome/README.md

 - [awesome-ml4co](https://github.com/Thinklab-SJTU/awesome-ml4co) - Awesome machine learning for combinatorial optimization papers.
 - [DevSecOps](https://github.com/hahwul/DevSecOps) - ♾️ Collection and Roadmap for everyone who wants DevSecOps.
 Hope your DevOps are more safe 😎.
 - [awesome-jax](https://github.com/n2cholas/awesome-jax) - JAX - A curated list of resources
+- [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
+These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
+I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-svelte](https://github.com/TheComputerM/awesome-svelte) - ⚡ A curated list of awesome Svelte resources.
+- [Awesome-CloudSec-Labs](https://github.com/iknowjason/Awesome-CloudSec-Labs) - Awesome free cloud native security learning labs.
+Includes CTF, self-hosted workshops, guided vulnerability labs, and research labs. .
 - [awesome-quarto](https://github.com/mcanouil/awesome-quarto) - A curated list of Quarto talks, tools, examples & articles!
 Contributions welcome!.
-- [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
-These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
-I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-games-of-coding](https://github.com/michelpereira/awesome-games-of-coding) - A curated list of games that can teach you how to learn a programming language.
 - [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.